How do I choose which dental care products to buy?

 The key to good oral hygiene is the correct and effective use of a toothbrush rather than simply an issue of powered versus manual operation.

-Water piks, otherwise known as water irrigating devices, are not usually needed for most people.
-Water piks are most helpful in removing food between teeth in:
+Water flossing or irrigating devices (such as Waterpik®) are most helpful in removing food between teeth in:

 - People who wear braces or other orthodontic appliances